Amazon's heavy investing eats into bottom line, shares drop

 The company also forecast an operating loss of between $810 million and $410 million for the third quarter ending in September, a sharp increase from a loss of $25 million a year earlier.

-Amazon is investing heavily in new businesses and hardware products, as it prepares to take on major tech rivals from Apple Inc (AAPL.O) and Google Inc (GOOG.O) to Netflix (NFLX.O).
+Amazon is investing heavily in new businesses and hardware products, as it prepares to take on major tech rivals from Apple Inc and Google Inc to Netflix.

 Chief Financial Officer Tom Szkutak said Amazon had a "tremendous amount of opportunities" and its investments were "certainly impacting short-term results."